 More than WeChat

-With a thirteen-digit number of active users in its ever-growing ecosystem, Chinese tech leviathan Tencent Holdings (0700:HK) has a lot of room for market experiments designed to prove a certain technology’s real value – or lack of it.
+With a thirteen-digit number of active users in its ever-growing ecosystem, Chinese tech leviathan Tencent Holdings (0700:HKEX) has a lot of room for market experiments designed to prove a certain technology’s real value – or lack of it.
 Besides, the company’s employee pool of over 50,000 high-skilled workers can become a guinea pig for innovative trials of all kinds.